practical-scientific-computing/practical-scientific-computing.github.io/mathematica/01-Basics.md

 ## Help Menus

 The built-in Help in Mathematica is amazing.
-If you don't know what something does or how it's used, either press F1 or use
+If you don't know what something does or how it's used, either press F1 or use ?

 ```
 ?LegendreP
 ```

+You can find more information by using ?? before the function

 ```
 ??
 Plot
 ```

+`*` is a wildcard

 ```
 ?*Bessel*